ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 |};
 ```

+The field types follow the existing retry configurations of the platform (`http:RetryConfig`, `websocket:WebSocketRetryConfig`), which use `decimal` for intervals and `float` for the backoff factor.
+The reconnection configuration is validated at client initialization: invalid values (e.g., a negative `interval`, a non-positive `backOffFactor`, or a `maxInterval` less than the `interval`) result in a `graphql:ClientError`.

 When the WebSocket connection is dropped abnormally and reconnection is configured:

 1. The client attempts to re-establish the connection following the configured retry strategy.